 If the test shows the father of your baby is a carrier, there may be a 25% (one in four) chance your baby could have a sickle cell disorder or thalassaemia major.
-You can then decide whether to have more tests to find out if your baby is affected.
+You can then decide whether to have more tests to find out if your baby has the condition.
 These tests are called invasive tests (see section 7).
 If you choose not to have more tests, your baby can be tested at birth for sickle cell disorders or for thalassaemia major.
-This means that if your baby is affected, treatment can start early.
+This means that if your baby has the condition, treatment can start early.